Beijing Winter Olympics open under shadow of human rights criticism

 “If we are getting in the middle of tensions, disputes and confrontations of the political powers then we are putting the Games at risk,” IOC President Thomas Bach said on Thursday.

-Nevertheless, campaign groups continue to urge the IOC to ensure that athletes’ freedom of expression will be protected at Beijing.
+Nevertheless, campaign groups continue to urge the IOC to ensure that athletes’ freedom of expression will be protected in Beijing.

-“Athletes should not have to be scared for their safety when they go to China,” said Noah Hoffman, two-time US Olympian skier and a board member of Global Athlete, in a joint statement issued by more than 130 rights organizations.
+“Athletes should not have to be scared for their safety when they go to China,” said Noah Hoffman, two-time US Olympic skier and a board member of Global Athlete, in a joint statement issued by more than 130 rights organisations.

 “It is completely unacceptable that athletes have to censor themselves on human rights and other topics, in order to keep from being censored or sent home by the Chinese government,” he added.